 All too often, kids’ bike helmets are a bad fit due to poor design and construction.
 Heavy, hot, and uncomfortable, it’s not a surprise that kids often don’t love wearing a bike helmet.

 Luckily, over the past few years, great strides have been made to improve the safety, fit, and functionality of kids’ bike helmets.
-Many kids’ helmets are now much more comfortable to wear because they’re lighter, slimmer, and have more advanced fit systems.
-The Giro Scamp is one of the best in this new generation of helmets and sits at the top of our list of best toddler bike helmets.
+Many helmets are now much more comfortable to wear because they’re lighter, slimmer, and have more advanced fit systems.
+The Giro Scamp is one of the best in this new generation of helmets and sits at the top of our lists of best toddler bike helmets and kids helmets.

 Quality of Build